s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 }
 ```

-Note, that we have a 1:n relation to the same DataObject, therefor we have to use named relations (see Documentation)
+Note, that we have a 1:n relation to the same DataObject, therefor we have to use named relations (see [Documentation](https://docs.silverstripe.org/en/4/developer_guides/model/relations/))

-//TODO: link to Documentation
-//todo: example data table

 ### Adding objects to RelationLists